rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS1.rst

 folder name ``\LogFiles\DebugFiles.``

 If the file does not exist it will be created and filled up with new debug data.
-The same data which is presented in the form is stored in the file.
+The same data which is presented in the window is stored in the file.
 The file is an ordinary text file and will be flushed every 100 milliseconds.
 Because of this, it can be copied or opened (only for reading) with complete contents without having to be closed first.